MSMLBV/guidelines/README.md

 ### Local Development

+To start a local development server:

 ```
 $ yarn start
 ```

-This command starts a local development server and opens up a browser window.
-Most changes are reflected live without having to restart the server.
+This command will launch a local development server and open a browser window.
+Any changes made to the source files will reflect live without restarting the server.

 ### Build

+To generate static content for deployment:

 ```
 $ yarn build
 ```

-This command generates static content into the `build` directory and can be served using any static contents hosting service.
+The generated static files will be placed in the `build` directory, ready to be served using any static content hosting service.

 ### Deployment

-Using SSH:
+#### Using SSH:

 ```
 $ USE_SSH=true yarn deploy
 ```

-Not using SSH:
+#### Without SSH:

 ```
 $ GIT_USER=<Your GitHub username> yarn deploy
 ```

-If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.
+If using GitHub Pages for hosting, this command streamlines the process of building the site and deploying it to the `gh-pages` branch.